 In a similar way to the printf function, scanf uses a common formatter, called Scanf.
 The full version is quite large, and provides facilities that are not required in many embedded applications.
-To reduce the memory consumption, two smaller, alternative versions are also provided in the Standard C/C++ library.
+To reduce the memory consumption, two smaller, alternative versions are also provided.
+Note that the wscanf versions are not affected.